-Reports: Rapper Juice WRLD Dead At Age 21
+Rapper Juice WRLD Has Died At Age 21

-According to media reports, the fast-rising rapper Juice WRLD has died at age 21 after a medical emergency at Chicago's Midway Airport.
+The fast-rising rapper Juice WRLD has died at age 21 after a medical emergency at Chicago's Midway Airport.
 TMZ first reported the death, saying that witnesses saw him having a seizure after disembarking from a private plane.

+The Cook County medical examiner's office confirmed his death to NPR, saying that the autopsy for Juice WRLD — whose real name was Jarad Anthony Higgins — will most likely take place on Monday.

-The Chicago Police Department confirmed to NPR on Sunday morning that a "21-year-old male suffered a medical emergency" at Midway, and was transported to Christ Hospital, where he was pronounced dead.
-The CPD spokesperson said that detectives are conducting a death investigation, but no further information was available.
+The Chicago Police Department confirmed to NPR earlier on Sunday morning that a "21-year-old male suffered a medical emergency" at Midway, and was transported to Christ Hospital, where he was pronounced dead.
+The CPD spokesperson said that detectives are conducting a death investigation.

-Juice WRLD was born Jarad Anthony Higgins in 1998, and grew up in the Chicago area.
+Juice WRLD was born in 1998, and grew up in the Chicago area.
 In March, the rapper hit No. 1 on the Billboard 200 chart with his album Death Race for Love; earlier this week, Spotify announced that he was among the top five male artists streamed in the U.S. this year.

 He first came to mainstream recognition with a 2017 EP, Nothings Different; soon after, he signed a contract with Interscope worth a reported $3 million.
 One of the EP's singles, "Lucid Dreams," went to No. 2 on the Billboard Hot 100.